 Sandra Gail Lambert

-Sandra Gail Lambert writes fiction and memoir that is often about the body and its relationship to the natural world.
+Sandra Gail Lambert writes fiction and memoir that explores the intersections of disability, queerness, desire, and aging.

 She is the author of My Withered Legs and Other Essays as well as the Lammy-nominated memoir A Certain Loneliness.
 She’s written two novels: The Sacrifice Zone: An Environmental Thriller and The River’s Memory.

-Her writing has been widely anthologized and has been accepted by a variety of journals including The New York Times, The Sun Magazine, Orion, and The Paris Review.
+Her writing has been widely anthologized and has been accepted by a variety of journals including The New York Times, The Sun Magazine, Uncharted, Narratively, Orion, The Millions and The Paris Review.
 She is an NEA Creative Writing Fellow.

 Read Full Bio